ISZ-Hacker-Organization/ISZ-2021-Patcher/README.md

 # ISZ-2021-Patcher
 - Patches ISZ-2021 for Modding Purposes.
-(Allows installing of .pak, .uasset, C++ Code, and Blueprint Loading.
+(Allows installing of .pak, .uasset, C++ Code, and Blueprint Loading).

 # Downloads:
 - Download The [Latest Release]() of **ISZ-2021-Patcher**.